djm4556/ustores_solver/README.md

 *Before entering anything else, enter "N" when prompted instead of just pressing enter, so the program will reset that stage instead of advancing to the next one by default.*

-# Appendix: Colors and Letters
+# Appendix: Colors and Letters Used
 Red = R (primary)

 Green = G (primary)